 As set out above, every qualifying person(s) will have an initial home visit from the Tenant Liaison Officer where their preferences, expectations and options will be discussed.
 This home visit will include an assessment of support needs and a property inspection.
 Each resident (tenants and qualifying homeowners) will, where new council homes are being replaced, have the option to choose whether they move temporarily or permanently - this will be discussed and may be decided at the initial home visit or later in the process.
 Where the scheme is to be redeveloped for another tenure or sold then only a permanent move will possible.

-Current Tenants who are moved from their home which is being repaired, refurbished or demolished and rebuilt by the Council as part of a planned maintenance programme, development programme or due to an emergency leaving the home uninhabitable will:-
+Current Tenants who are moved from their home which is being sold, repaired, refurbished, demolished and rebuilt by the Council as part of a planned maintenance programme, development programme or due to an emergency leaving the home uninhabitable will:

-- (If refurbished) remain tenants of their original home. - (If demolished) remain secure tenants. - Where appropriate, have a licence to occupy their decant property. - Pay the lower of the two property rents i.e. the current property and the decanting property rent) until either the new home is built or they return to their refurbished home. - Have the right to return to their original home on completion of the work or a new home on the development site.
+- (If refurbished or repaired) remain tenants of their original home.
+Where tenants are moving temporarily and can return to their existing home, a Decant license will be signed. - (If demolished or sold) remain secure tenants. - Where appropriate, have a license to occupy their decant property. - Pay the lower of the two property rents i.e. the current property and the decanting property rent) until either the new home is built or they return to their refurbished home. - Have the right to return to their original home on completion of the work or a new home on the development site if there is a suitable property to return to.